monteirocamis/monteirocamis/README.md

  <br>

-- 🔭 I’m making beautiful web pages with Front-end development at [ Poliedro ](https://www.poliedroeducacao.com.br/) and Co-Founder [ codivas ](https://www.codivas.com.br/)
+- 🔭 I’m teaching classes online and Co-Founder [ codivas ](https://www.codivas.com.br/)
 - 🌱 I’m a bachelor student of **Computer Science** with **scientific research** for:
     - UAM , about sustainability IoT .
     - UFRGS , about nutritional data analysis.